 Create a mood board

-A mood board is nothing else than a collection of inspiration which is in line with your brand.
+A mood board is nothing else than a collection of inspiration that is in line with your brand.
 Your brand words can help you to search for the right images.
 The mood board will give you an idea of which colors will work for your brand.

 Related post: How to create a mood board for your brand